Configuring Card Reader/Machine Vend Prices

 Depending on the type of machine our reader is connected to, you will see different pricing fields representing the price settings that the machine allows our readers to affect.

-When changing the prices of your groups, it is recommended that you only change one group a time.
+When changing the price settings for your groups, it is recommended that you only change one group a time.

 Chose a group, and click the check-box next to each price settings you want to change.

-You will not be able to edit the price settings you see until you've clicked the check-box for that particular price setting:
+You will not be able to edit a specific price setting until you've clicked the check-box for that particular price setting:

-Once you've entered the price that you want each price setting to be set at,
+Once you've entered the new price that you want each price setting to be set at,

 scroll to the bottom of the page and click Submit Price Change Requests button to have the system push the same price settings to all card readers in this specific machine group.

 The process may take a minute to finalize and be confirmed on this page.
-This is why it is recommended to do this only one group at a time.
+This is why it is recommended to do this only one group at a time, as this time will be longer the more readers that are being updated.

 Price synchronization